Leicester (birthplace of the English language)

 Fun Facts About the English Language

 English has one of the largest vocabularies of any language (the letter ‘e’ makes up 11% of all words).
-You likely know the phrase ‘the quick brown jumpers over the lazy dog’ is a pangram (uses every letter of the alphabet – often used for typing students, back in the day!)
+You likely know the phrase ‘the quick brown jumps over the lazy dog’ is a pangram (uses every letter of the alphabet – often used for typing students, back in the day!)

 The longest English word at present is pneumonoultramicroscopicsilicovolcanoconiosis (45 letters).
 This means ‘a lung disease caused by inhalation of very fine silica dust, usually found in volcanos’.